Submitty/submitty.github.io/_docs/developer/project_ideas.md

    [Open Issues related to API](https://github.com/Submitty/Submitty/labels/API)

+   _Expected Outcomes_: Investigation, selection, and integration of an appropriate PWA platform.
+Creation of necessary system administrator documentation for installation.
+Updating and improving the display of existing Submitty pages to better target typical phone screen resolutions, as necessary.

-   _Skills & Experience Required: Critical eye for visual design, some programming experience with html, css, javascript, reactive designs (e.g., bootstrap), and willingness to learn additional web, database, and mobile computing development technologies.
-Personal access to variety of different operating systems, and phone/tablet hardware will be beneficial._
+   _Skills & Experience Required_: Critical eye for visual design, some programming experience with html, css, javascript, reactive designs (e.g., bootstrap), and willingness to learn additional web, database, and mobile computing development technologies.
+Personal access to variety of different operating systems, and phone/tablet hardware will be beneficial.

    _Possible Mentors_: Shail Patel, Matthew Peveler, and other active developers